-About Summer Hill
+About Summer Hill Schools

 The School

 Established by Ronald Johnson in 1889, Summer Hill School was a wood framed Rosenwald structure of white clapboard with only a few rooms.
-Summer Hill School opened its doors with only 55 students from grades 1 - 8.
+Summer Hill School opened its doors with only 55 students from grades 1-8.

 After the higher grades were added, the lower grades remained in the old building and grades 9-12 were moved to the new building at the bottom of the hill which was named Summer Hill High School.
-Summer Hill High School was the only high school that blacks could attend during this period in Bartow County.
+Summer Hill High School was the only high school that Black students could attend during this period in Bartow County.

 The Community